Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

 1. Login to Alfresco Identity Service: https://$ELBADDRESS/auth/admin
    (please refer to the main [README](../../README.md) document for details about the `$ELBADDRESS` parameter)
 2. Under "Configure" heading click "Clients"
-3. For each client configured by Alfresco DBP (`alfresco` and `activiti`):
-   - Click on the client link
+3. Click on `alfresco` client link:
    - Toggle "Implicit Flow Enabled" switch on
    - In "Valid Redirect URIs" add "https://$ELBADDRESS*" and click "+"
    - In "Valid Redirect URIs" add your application frontend URI